Home Blog AMT in 2026: Who's Still Affected and How to Plan Around It

 2. State and Local Tax (SALT) Deductions

 State and local income taxes and property taxes are fully deductible for regular tax purposes but are completely disallowed for AMT purposes.
 For California residents paying marginal state rates up to 13.3% and property taxes on Bay Area real estate, this adjustment alone can be substantial.
-Under the TCJA, the $10,000 SALT cap already limits the regular tax deduction, which actually reduces the AMT adjustment and softens the AMT impact.
-If the SALT cap expires, the full SALT deduction returns for regular tax, widening the gap between regular tax and AMT calculations.
+The OBBBA of 2025 raised the SALT cap for regular tax from $10,000 to $40,000 for filers with MAGI below $500,000 (phasing out above that), while keeping the SALT disallowance for AMT unchanged.
+For high-income Bay Area clients who phase out of the increased cap, the regular-tax SALT deduction remains at $10,000, keeping the AMT dynamic similar to prior years.

 3. Tax-Exempt Interest from Private Activity Bonds